yufanghou/yufanghou.github.io/_pages/about.md

 ## News

+- 06/2024 I will serve as an area chair at COLING 2025.

+- 06/2024 A paper accepted at ACL 2024 workshop on teaching NLP: I wrote a short paper describing a course shared task that we organized at the Foundations of Language Technology (FoLT) course in 2023/2024 at the Technical University of Darmstadt.
+The shared task focuses on evaluating the output of LLMs in generating harmful answers to health-related clinical questions.

 - 06/2024 I gave an invited talk and participated a panel discussion at the 1st International Conference on Robust Argumentation Machines ([RATIO24](https://ratio-conference.net/)).

 - 05/2024 Three long papers have been accepted at ACL 2024 Main Conference.